Connect with others who understand.

 Another said, “Although I have a mild case of PAH, my symptoms at times are pretty bad.
 I battle frequently with my legs and feet swelling from retaining fluids.”

-Swelling may be a sign of PAH or type of another heart and lung disease.
-As the disease progresses, your heart may have a harder time pumping blood, which will affect levels of blood flow around the body.
+Swelling may be a sign of PAH or another type of heart and lung disease.
+As the disease progresses, your heart may have a harder time pumping blood, which can affect levels of blood flow around the body.

-At some point, the right ventricle (the chamber on the bottom right side of the heart) stops working correctly, and the heart muscle can’t pump enough blood to the kidneys — the organs responsible for controlling fluid levels in your body.
+At some point, the right ventricle (the chamber on the bottom right side of the heart) stops working correctly.
+The heart muscle can’t pump enough blood to the kidneys — the organs responsible for controlling fluid levels in your body.
 As a result, fluid builds up in different tissues and areas of the body.

 Other problems that can develop due to swelling caused by heart failure include: